MarquaviousH/My_Portfolio/index.md

 layout: home
 ---
-Hello, My name is Marquavious Hardwick and welcome to my ePortofolio.
+Hello, My name is Marquavious Hardwick and welcome to my ePortfolio.
 I am a graduate from Georgia Southern University.